Operation Storm: Prelude

 On 17 July, the ARSK and the VRS started a fresh effort to capture Bihać by expanding on gains made during Operation Spider.
 The move provided the HV with a chance to extend their territorial gains from Operation Winter '94 by advancing from the Livno valley.
 On 22 July, Tuđman and Bosnian President Alija Izetbegović signed the Split Agreement for mutual defence, permitting the large-scale deployment of the HV in Bosnia and Herzegovina.
 The HV and HVO responded quickly through Operation Summer '95 (Ljeto '95), capturing Bosansko Grahovo and Glamoč on 28–29 July.
 The attack drew some ARSK units away from Bihać, but not as many as expected.
 However, it put the HV in an excellent position, as it isolated Knin from the Republika Srpska, as well as Yugoslavia.

 In late July and early August, there were two more attempts at resurrecting the Z-4 Plan and the 1994 economic agreement.
 Talks proposed on 28 July were ignored by the RSK, and last-ditch talks were held in Geneva on 3 August.
 These quickly broke down as Croatia and the RSK rejected a compromise proposed by Thorvald Stoltenberg, a Special Representative of the UN Secretary-General, essentially calling for further negotiations at a later date.
 In addition, the RSK dismissed a set of Croatian demands, including to disarm, and failed to endorse the Z-4 Plan once again.
 The talks were used by Croatia to prepare diplomatic ground for the imminent Operation Storm, whose planning was completed during the Brijuni Islands meeting between Tuđman and military commanders on 31 July.

 The HV initiated large-scale mobilization in late July, soon after General Zvonimir Červenko became its new Chief of General Staff on 15 July.
-In 2005, the Croatian weekly magazine Nacional reported that the U.S. had been actively involved in the preparation, monitoring and initiation of Operation Storm, that the green light from President Clinton was passed on by the US military attache in Zagreb, and the operations were transmitted in real time to Pentagon.
+In 2005, the Croatian weekly magazine Nacional reported that the U.S. had been actively involved in the preparation, monitoring, and initiation of Operation Storm, that the green light from President Clinton was passed on by the US military attache in Zagreb, and the operations were transmitted in real time to the Pentagon.